butlera1/Trader/README.md

 ```
 https://www.url-encode-decode.com/
 ```

 Then take the decoded information and paste it into the "Enter code here:" location in the option trader application and click the "Store Data" button.

 Example output:

 ```
 CJkc1hRW6/JbJI6WTy3/c7KdSUOD6sRJpbrOfwWYEf7N1pN6fd8l9GtFB2IeR1nGXJzxvWeumdL6rMCe61r/K0ro6U7TLYPkAWmMAO5nBWKyG3GkFw3ZsVNMgp2yEQ2xrbTEK1zyWSB4wTJbs+pBjxKhMfBKvrcSOVsKsi1t10CucLvk7dVKlY3/m5ECqzPH0AQ7LUG9oFwyAH1Yf5OX2yWh6VAqnbsFhOYAhS7ZhOg8qW8oHUMMxfLZAujg1FrxnMbi5acMpE4K9w/CYfD40slwLCr5Mc8SEKyh2BmyEuOIuLCTAGrJEMLGPkuZkSoXY26bT9+KWNWRlDAtAS/kS//b+0F28mtT3PMeYOdMOjBJRezH+HcjElD2td1gK0PGNomf8JtrY8iKLOkotmeB4k0uXa9iShXNyccrXcMQUKfrcK3eTnNDL0QwMeJ100MQuG4LYrgoVi/JHHvlDINOjqeGSboEhyLEhcN8JCPQf/ISichlnu3dWzOmRZqhNLzqmCkTBtjAQbbEx0wOf+yPiYL7jN+1le3RxlFsFPLDd2aJ5dtHOq1me7lwYpHnYEJcVjhKvolKBla23e7iLXlyh7WzurD3UZ5NBl575D7fI2TiUnEa4/MPkICwFqMteTXwhnPSDLbGTl08Mr3GtOLNbLUOm24ykTCPoNYuUQrs21GkBolof1eee2882xeVAHWMAE/alPa3LCK5ecxe5QrOX1ivO2nqgYHJfhU9+rxiXxMQ9CjbGbejJc8MBef6NFsjciE1sQB9CP9gz4ODQFkYUFj4CrUS0rjHAbn5DKtEv2s1zG5yHQTPiZgpOrNME6XeA5S2Wrr3au6Cb5jjFbU7EacAS2TT1cy23npBRx+Fq4S9BDFF9OL6KV2z98KH/WDotwd0cW2sqo0=212FD3x19z9sWBHDJACbC00B75E
 ```

+# Basic system design

+The server-side runs a timer to wakeup at 9:25 AM New York time.
+It then checks if any user has tradeSettings defined that could be scheduled.

+A trade is scheduled using an intervalTimer.
+The trade is then executed at that time.
+The system does this by first figuring out the opening trade structure for TDA API.
+It also figures out the closing trade pattern.
+It then sends the opening trade request to TDA API.
+Once that opening trade request has been fullfilled by TDA, the system then runs another interval timer to monitor the trade looking for gain limit, loss limit, or end of time for the trade.

+Whenever a user modifies any of their tradeSettings, the server checks to see if the tradeSetting should be scheduled for that day.

+If a tradeSetting's start time has already passed for that day, the trade will not get scheduled.

+### Database

+A trade pattern is defined by a record in the 'tradeSettings' collection.

+When a trade is started, a copy of a tradeSettings record is copied into the 'trades' collection.
+Here the tradeSettings record becomes a live trade and monitoring data is recorded in this record within the trades collection.
+Thus the original tradeSettings record is not modified during a trade.

+When a trade completes (gainLimit, lossLimit, emergencyClose, or timedExpired), the results of the trade are recorded into the 'tradeResults' collection.

 ## Making self-signed certs to be used within the TDAmeritrade API.

 The following command was used (defined at https://www.npmjs.com/package/@marknokes/tdameritrade):

 ```
 openssl req -x509 -newkey rsa:2048 -nodes -sha256 -out selfsigned.crt -keyout selfsigned.key \
 -subj '/CN=localhost' -extensions EXT -config <( \